samuelparker/256/README.md

 0020"
 ```

 Implement the `move` method for all four directions.
-Think about useful helper methods U might need, such as `spawnBlock`.
+Think about useful helper methods you might need, such as `spawnBlock`.

-U might want to setup Jasmine and write specs for model.
-Or U might want to make a simple `game_test.js` file that includes simple assertions.
-This game has a variety of interesting edge cases to consider, so make sure U have the logic working correctly.
+You might want to setup Jasmine and write specs for model.
+Or you might want to make a simple `game_test.js` file that includes simple assertions.
+This game has a variety of interesting edge cases to consider, so make sure you have the logic working correctly.

 ### Release 2: Integrate the model with the interface via a controller